Wealth infrastructure for autonomous agents · Powered by Uniswap

 Gotts

-Agent-native custody built directly into the MCP server.
+Agent-native custody built directly into Gotts Safe.
 Keys are generated, stored, and used exclusively inside hardware enclaves across three privilege lanes.
 They never enter agent memory.

-• Hot lane: session keys scoped to specific vault operations
+• Hot lane: session keys scoped to routine vault ops within spending limits

-• Cold lane: multisig for parameter changes and high-value ops
+• Cold lane: owner authority for parameter changes and high-value ops

-• Fail-safe lane: can only call cancel() — never initiate
+• Fail-safe lane: can only call cancel() on the proxy — never initiate

 • Time-delayed proxy as primary security primitive